 Tip: Oven controller: If nothing happens within several seconds, check the oven controller software to make sure there are no error messages or errors that will cause the system to hang.

 The Profile Explorer is a powerful and simple data file management tool.
-For each unique product name you use when profiling, the software will create a folder with the same name.
-See Figure 52.
+For each unique product name, you use when profiling, the software will create a folder with the same name.
 The software saves all the profiles run using that product name in that folder.